 - Palestine, Lebanon, Egypt

-Professor Gunning's research is situated at the interface between area studies and theories of political contestation, drawing on a wide variety of disciplines including sociology, anthropology, political science, international relations, and security studies.
-He is one of the world's leading authorities on the Palestinian Hamas, and one of the pioneers globally of a social movement theory approach to the study of Islamist movements.
-He has advanced a dynamic interpretation of social movement theory, weaving together structural and agential analysis to explain mass mobilisation in the context of authoritarian repression in his recent, co-authored book on the Egyptian Revolution, Why Occupy a Square?.
-His next co-authored book will apply this social movement model to the Lebanese Islamist movement Hizballah.
+Professor Gunning's research is situated at the interface between Middle Eastern Studies and theories of political contestation and conflict, drawing on a wide variety of disciplines including sociology, anthropology, political science, international relations, and critical security studies.
+His research focuses on political mobilisation with a specific focus on the interplay between Islamist social movements, religion, political contestation, democratisation and violence (both state and non-state) in the Middle East.
+He has advanced a dynamic interpretation of social movement theory, weaving together structural and agential analysis to explain political contestation and violence under occupation (Hamas in Politics: Democracy, Religion, Violence) and mass mobilisation in the context of authoritarian repression (Why Occupy a Square?
+People, Protests and Movements in the Egyptian Revolution, with Ilan Zvi Baron).

-Professor Gunning welcomes PhD applications concerned with Islamist political mobilisation, protest and revolution more broadly, political violence (whether by state or non-state actors, including domestic and international counter-terrorism regimes), the role of religion and secular ideologies in political violence, the everyday state in the Middle East, particularly with reference to Lebanon, Palestine and Egypt.
+Professor Gunning welcomes PhD applications concerned with political mobilisation and contestation, political violence (whether state or non-state, including domestic and international counter-terrorism regimes), the role of religion and secular ideologies in contestation and political violence, the everyday state and everyday peace and security practices in the Middle East, particularly with reference to Lebanon, Palestine and Egypt.

 Gunning, J., 2008, London : OpenDemocracy.net.
 Research output: Other contribution

 Gunning, J., 2007, London: C Hurst & Co Publishers Ltd. 310 p.
 Research output: Book/Report › Book › peer-review

 Gunning, J., 2004, In: International Affairs (London).
 80, 2, p.
 233-255 23 p.
 Research output: Contribution to journal › Article › peer-review